New and/or improved features in HAProxy Enterprise 2.0r1 include:

 - Process Manager

-Allows you to specify external binaries for HAProxy Enterprise to start and manage directly under its master/worker mode.
+Allows you to specify external binaries for HAProxy Enterprise to start and manage as child processes.

 - Traffic Shadowing (or mirroring)